Mohannad1260/Java_Herb_ch11_HW/README.md

 the lock on r1.
 Both, threads are blocking each other and will never be able to break the stalemate.

-## Part 3b: Fix DeadLock

-**Problem**

-Verify the deadlock vanishes.

-**Solution**

 I fixed this by having both threads hold the lock r1 then sleep then hold the lock r2 in this case A enters holds r1 sleeps B enters holds r1 sleeps A comes back gains r2 and exits B comes back gains r2 and exits.

 View the full source on [GitHub](https://github.com/Mohannad1260/Java_Herb_ch11_HW).